mamirpanah/sretest/caas/monitoring/README.md

-k0s-ansible
+Monitoring System
 ===========

-Simple Ansible setup to deploy a k0s Kubernetes cluster with flannel networking.
+Simple Ansible setup to deploy a monitoring system on kubernetes with prometheus stack and grafana.

 Prerequisites
 -------------